By: Gene Walden, Senior Finance Editor November 19, 2019

 Keep in mind that investing involves risk, including the potential for loss of principal.
 These examples are hypothetical for illustrative purposes only and are not intended to represent the performance of any particular investment product, nor do they take into consideration any product expenses or fees.
 The results would be reduced if costs were included.

-At an average annual return of 5%, the early contribution of $5,500 would have grown to $8,959 after 10 years – for a total balance of $72,637 versus a balance of $63,678 had he or she waited a year to make the investment.
-And as the table below shows, after 40 years, the returns from the early investment would have added $38,720 to the total IRA savings:
+At an average annual return of 5%, after 10 years of $6,000 annual contributions, your portfolio would have grown to $79,760 – that’s $9,882 more than your account would be worth if you had started a year later And as the table below shows, after 40 years, the returns from the early investment would have added $44,150 to the total IRA savings:

 The difference would be even more significant for someone earning 10% per year.
-In fact, after 40 years, returns from the early investment would have added nearly a quarter of a million dollars to the total IRA balance:
+In fact, after 40 years, returns from the early investment would have added more than $300,000 to the total IRA balance:

 Opening an IRA can help you get started on a lifetime retirement savings plan for the future.
 To sweeten the pot, you may be able to realize significantly greater savings simply by contributing to your plan early in the current tax year instead of a year later at the contribution deadline.

 At Thrivent Mutual Funds, we recommend you consult your tax advisor to make sure you’re getting the most out of your investments.
 Thrivent Mutual Funds and their representatives cannot provide legal or tax advice.

 Well that's unexpected - your subscription request was not submitted.
 Please try again.